opensvc/multipath-tools/README.md

    found on the build system, and `/lib` otherwise.

-The options `configdir`, `plugindir`, `configfile`, and `statedir` above can be used for setting indvidual paths where the `prefix` variables don't provide sufficient control.
+The options `configdir`, `plugindir`, `configfile`, and `statedir` above can be used for setting individual paths where the `prefix` variables don't provide sufficient control.
 See `Makefile.inc` for even more fine-grained control.

 [^systemd]: Some systemd installations use separate `prefix` and `rootprefix`.